RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 * The digital touch points.
 * How to map/communicate ideas for digital touch points.
 * How the campaign plan works across platforms holistically.

+I will be pitching this campaign to you and explaining the rational between the different sections that have been included but you could also see this as a exercise in how you clearly explain the different components of a digital advertising campaign: The creative idea, the touchpoints and the campaign strategy (how the campaign works over channels and time).

 [Full lecture notes found here.](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2017/18/sessions/04/Multi-Channel_Omni_Channel_Advertising.pdf)